-Five Queen's University professors elected as fellows to the Royal Society of Canada.
+Five Queen's University professors elected as fellows to the Royal Society of Canada

-The five new RSC members include:
+The five new RSC members are:

 Daniel David Moses (Dan School of Drama and Music) – With a career spanning four decades, the Delaware Indian is hailed as an artist, teacher, playwright, poet, and essayist, and as a trailblazer for Canada’s First Nations writing and storytelling community.